 - Limit user access and practice the principle of least privilege.

-- Change default CMS settings and restrict access to admin pages.
+- Harden WordPress by changing default CMS settings and restrict access to admin pages.

 - Prevent directory browsing, image hotlinking, and protect sensitive files on your server.